-I have since been told it was because “I turned up drunk for work” (Another sacked guide, David – not me.
+I have since been told by another guide it was because “I turned up drunk for work” (Another sacked guide, – not me.
 “Fake News”.)
 Also more recently because “I swore in front of children” (I described City Hall as a gonad in front of the same woman’s 12 year old, and she was looking for any crack she could for her review.
 I work with kids all the time.
-I have never sworn, nor would I.) It’s all just Mike trying to make his distaste for me legitimate, and justify the fact he didn’t like me.
+I have never sworn at the front of the boat, nor would I.) It’s all just guyface trying to make his distaste for me legitimate, and justify the fact he didn’t like me.
 He disliked the idea of me, for his own reasons, that I’ll never properly understand.
 I try to rationalise them, because I have always been deeply upset about what he took from me, so unexpectedly and perniciously.
 I foolishly liked him, as well.
 I cared a little bit about him.
 I was looking forward to years of joyful work, doing something I both loved and was good at.
 I thought he was part of my community.
 Pfft.

 I didn’t know where I was going tonight with this, as is often the case.
 I’ve laid a huge amount of pain open to you.
-Some of my friends will remember me in the wake of Mike’s almost ridiculously callous email sacking.
+Some of my friends will remember me in the wake of getting the almost ridiculously callous email sacking.
 Thank you to those friends of mine who helped stick me back together in that period – particularly my business partner Jack.
-And Mike… No. I have nothing to say to you.
-I hope you’re well.
+And the guy… No. I have nothing to say to him.
+I hope he’s well.